adaltas/node-nikita/src/file/download.coffee.md

 If cache_dir is not a string, default value is './'
 If cache_file is not a string, default is source basename.

-Mecano resolve the path from "cache_dir" to "cache_file", so if cache_file is an absolute path, "cache_dir" will be ignored
+Nikita resolve the path from "cache_dir" to "cache_file", so if cache_file is an absolute path, "cache_dir" will be ignored

 If no cache is used, signature validation is only active if a checksum is